This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cut the shrimp in half lengthwise (so it makes two thin slices of shrimp) and then cut each half into 3-4 smaller pieces (depending on how chunky you want).
+• Cut the shrimp in half lengthwise (so it makes two thin slices of shrimp) and then cut each half into 3 to 4 smaller pieces, depending on how chunky you want your ceviche!

-• In a food processor, add the lime juice, lemon juice and 1 serrano pepper (seeds removed).
+• In a food processor, add the lime juice, lemon juice, and 1 serrano pepper.
 Blend until smooth.

-• Place shrimp a large bowl.
-Add the serrano pepper mixture, red onion, cilantro, the remaining serrano pepper (seeds removed and diced small) cucumber, oregano, salt and pepper.
-Gently toss the ceviche (I use a rubber spatula to do this).
-Cover and refrigerate for at least an hour to let the flavors come together and for the shrimp to cook through in the acid from the lime juice.
+• Place the shrimp in a large bowl.
+Add the serrano-citrus mixture, red onion, cilantro, the remaining serrano pepper (seeds removed and diced small), cucumber, oregano, salt, and pepper.
+Gently toss to combine.
+Cover and refrigerate for at least 1 hour to let the flavors come together and for the shrimp to cook through.

-• Before serving, add the avocado and adjust salt and pepper, as desired.
+• Before serving, add the diced avocado and toss to combine.
+Taste and season with more salt and pepper, if needed.
+Serve as desired!

 Nutrition information is automatically calculated, so should only be used as an approximation.